a1anwang/okble/README.md

-# okble An easy-to-use BLE library for Android
+# okble: An easy-to-use BLE library for Android